ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/dataviewmappings.md

 ```

 ##Data Mappings
 Data mappings are how we define the structure of the data in the DataViews we get from Power BI.
-There are four kinds of data mappings that we will talk about: `single`, `categorical`, `table`, and `matrix`.
+There are three kinds of data mappings that we will talk about: `single`, `categorical`, and `table`.
+There are two or three other mappings (`tree`, `matrix`, and `scriptResult`), that we will not cover because there is literally no documentation on any of them byond what is available in `schema.capabilities.json`, and `tree` doesn't even appear there.
 Each has its own applications, and use cases where it is most useful.
 All of your data roles should be present in your data mapping definition.

 ###`single`
 `single` is the simplest of all the data mappings. `single` takes a single measure data role, and provides you the sum or count of items in the first data field.
 A `single` data mapping looks like: